-Serving Marginalized Populations Through Entrepreneurship Training and Advocacy
+Serving Marginalized Populations in Kenya Through Entrepreneurship Training and Advocacy

 How KCEO Empowers Young Mothers with Disabilities

 USAID awarded The Kibera Community Empowerment Organization (KCEO) a grant to support its work in Kenya.
 Kibera is the largest slum in Africa and KCEO’s Young Mothers Incubation Program has served over 200 women with disabilities, empowering them to be active in their communities through entrepreneurship and advocacy.
 Read on to learn more about how KCEO works to serve the unique needs of marginalized communities, namely women with disabilities and listen to our podcast about it here.